JBenAnderson/simply-deconstruct/README.md

 Roadmap
 -------------------------------------------------
--would like to add many more examples of deconstructing in the future.
+-would like to add many more examples of deconstruction in the future.

 Notes
 ----------------------------------------